Prag8855/aab/content/guides/permanent-residence.md

 **You might qualify for German citizenship**, even if you can't get permanent residence.
 Citizenship is better because you get a German passport, you can work in other EU countries, you can vote in elections.
 Citizenship can't be revoked, and it doesn't expire if you leave Germany for a long time.

+To become a German citizen, you must...[^43]

+- Live in Germany for 5 years
+- Speak B1 German
+- Support yourself and your family without social benefits
+- Take the citizenship test (*Einbürgerungstest*)
+- Not have a conviction for a criminal offence

 ## How to apply in Berlin

 **Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs 500€ to 2,000€.[^45] It's a [tax-deductible](/glossary/steuerlich%20absetzbar) expense.